scipp/essimaging/docs/about/timepix.md

     There should be enough space for a sample and a shield (if applicable).

 ### Open beam measurement (Background)
+Open beam is measured without any samples for background normalization/substration.

+### Iron sample measurement (Reference)
+Iron sample is measured for bragg edge fitting of the other samples.

 ### Siemens Star (Spatial Resolution)
+Siemens start is used for measuring spatial resolution.

 ### Sample Measurement (Signal)
+This time, a battery sample was measured while charging/resting/decharging.

 ### Trouble Shooting
 - Scintilator